 The masturbation question

 This is the biggest practical difference.
-NoFap typically treats masturbation as part of the problem.
-The reasoning is that masturbation without porn still activates similar neural pathways, or that it leads back to porn eventually.
+NoFap often treats masturbation as part of the recovery target.
+The concern is that masturbation may keep the same fantasy loop alive or lead back to porn.

 Quitting porn, on its own, is neutral on masturbation.
-The argument is that masturbation is a normal part of human sexuality, and the problem isn’t self-pleasure, it’s the artificial superstimulus of internet pornography.
+The question is whether masturbation is connected to the porn loop for you.

 Streak culture